Skip to content

 • Do a digital declutter and remove apps you don’t use

-• Choose apps that support your wellbeing.
+• Choose apps that support your wellbeing like meditation apps.

 Jocelyn encourages people to consider their technology use, like their relationship with food.